Nature Poetry and the Human World

 mountain becomes stoic and strong; the waves and wind in a storm become

-cruel; and the rising sun announces a new beginning.
+cruel; and the rising sun announces a new day.
 In the eyes of most

 science, this is perhaps therapeutic and entertaining, but it is